Truck crash caused Washington state bridge collapse: officials

 "Based on our inspecting, the bridge is not structurally defective," said Lynn Peterson, state secretary of transportation.
 "We do take hits on almost every one of our bridges.
 This is just bad luck where and how it was hit."

-She said there were a number of bridges along Interstate 5 in Washington state rated lower than the bridge that collapsed.
+She said there were a number of bridges along Interstate 5 in Washington state that were rated lower than the bridge that collapsed.

 A new bridge that suffered a similar blow would have likely reacted the same way, Washington State Department of Transportation spokeswoman Jan Katzenberger said.